chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 }
 ```

 **Note:** The exception returned by `task.Exception` is of type `AggregateException`, that actually wraps one or more errors that occur during the task execution.
 It has a collection of actual exceptions in `InnerExceptions` property.
-If we know there can be just one exception (we are very sure what all things that code is doing), we can simply do task.Exception.InnerExceptions[0].Message;
+If we know there can be just one exception (we are very sure what all things that code is doing), we can simply use `InnerExceptions[0]`.
 {: .notice--info}

 In the `DoAsyncWork_5()` example we use a `task.Wait()` call.
 This actually halts the current thread and waits for the task to complete.
 Just like above (sample) code, if we do a `Wait()` immediately after running a task, that'll basically behave as a synchronous work.
 Ideally, you'll do other stuffs before waiting for the task.
-Also, if the task throws exception, that can be cauth on the `Wait()`.
+Also, if the task throws exception, that can be caught on the `Wait()`.
 To wait for multiple tasks to complete, use `WaitAll(tasks)`.

 #### [8] Tasks & threads